tshavor/Pragmatic-Works/README.md

 	ORDER BY FirstName, LastName;
 	(orders first name and last name)

+Module #4:

-6. USE AdventureWorks2016CTP3
+1. USE AdventureWorks2016CTP3
 	GO

 	SELECT FirstName, LastName, FirstName + ' ' + LastName AS FullName
 	FROM Person.Person;
 	(concatenates FirstName and  LastName into a new column aliased as “FullName”)

-7. USE AdventureWorks2016CTP3
+2. USE AdventureWorks2016CTP3
 	GO

 	SELECT FirstName, LastName, FirstName + ' ' + LastName
 	FROM Person.Person;
-	(without aliasing, you get a "no column header" on your new column)
+	(without aliasing, you get a "no column header" on your new column- VERY BAD PRACTICE, so always alias your column names!)

-8.
+3. SELECT UnitPrice,
+	UnitPrice + 10 AS TenDollarsAdded
+	FROM Sales.SalesOrderDetail
+	(selects UnitPrice column, then adds 10 to it, & creates an aliased column called "TenDollarsAdded"; only works because both column are numeric!)

+4. SELECT UnitPrice,
+	UnitPrice + 10 AS TenDollarsAdded,
+	UnitPrice/2 AS HalfOff
+	FROM Sales.SalesOrderDetail

+5. SELECT UnitPrice,
+	UnitPrice + 10 AS TenDollarsAdded,
+	UnitPrice/2 AS HalfOff,
+	UnitPrice + UnitPrice AS DoubleMarkup
+	FROM Sales.SalesOrderDetail

+6. SELECT UnitPrice,
+	(UnitPrice - 10) /2 *7 AS ComplexExpression

+	FROM Sales.SalesOrderDetail
+	(allows for complex orders of operations, as long as columns are numeric)

+7.